 This uniquely flavorful paste is made of fermented yellow soybeans, salt, and order.
 A staple of Beijing cuisine, yellow bean paste is arguably the closest thing to yellow miso paste you can get.

 8. Black Bean Paste

 I have successfully replaced dark miso with Chinese black bean paste in slow-cooked dishes and as a marinade for grilled chicken.
 Chinese black bean is bursting with salty, spicy, savory, pungent, and sweet notes.

 Contains a sharp, strong flavor of small fishes fermented with salt.
 Adding ¼ tsp of anchovy paste for 1 tbsp of miso should level up your hearty soups and stews.

 This umami-bomb is essentially a darker, richer, less salty Japanese relative of regular soy sauce.
 It’s gluten-free, just like genmai miso paste.
-Use it fr stir-fries, marinade, or as a dipping sauce if you enjoy strong, sharp flavors.
+Use it for stir-fries, marinade, or as a dipping sauce if you enjoy strong, sharp flavors.

-So that was the 10 best miso paste substitutes that work like a charm if you use them in appropriate quantities.
+So that were the 10 best miso paste substitutes that work like a charm if you use them in appropriate quantities.
 While you can always use miso powder, it won’t simply have the same depth of flavors as a high-quality miso paste.